The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Cosmology

 \subsection{Open $\Lambda$CDM}

 Fitting DES-Dovekie to a universe with non-zero spatial curvature, we find where for this constraint we widen our priors to encompass the full posterior.
 For the SN+BAO combination we have $\Omega_{\rm k} = 0.054^{+0.033}_{-0.036}$, and SN+CMB gives $\Omega_{\rm k} = -0.0063 \pm 0.0037$.
-The full combination of SN+BAO+CMB results in As the last of these combinations may at first sight indicate a weak preference for non-zero spatial curvature, we comment on this further in Section \ref{sec:flatness}.
+The full combination of SN+BAO+CMB results in , and $\log S=-0.97$ for DES-Dovekie compared to BAO+CMB.

+As the last of these combinations may at first sight indicate a weak preference for non-zero spatial curvature, we comment on this further in Section \ref{sec:flatness}.
 We illustrate our results in Figure \ref{fig:RE-OCDM}.